Skip to content ↓

 Expressive Arts and Design

 Our classroom provides endless opportunities for the children to express themselves.
-We will use our Spaceship role play area and small world to enable the children to play characters and create and narrate their own stories.
-The children are encouraged to invent, adapt and narrate stories with their peers including some of our key texts such as ‘Whatever Next’.
+We will use our role play areas and small world to enable the children to play characters and create and narrate their own stories.
+The children are encouraged to invent, adapt and narrate stories with their peers including some of our key texts such as ‘Jasper’s Beanstalk’.

 The children are encouraged to create using a variety of tools and experiment using a variety of techniques and materials.
-This term, our ‘Space’ topic inspires us to make 3D planets, explore texture in paint and make rockets from junk modelling.
 The children love to share their creations and we encourage them to take photographs of their work as well as using our classroom to display and celebrate our work.

 Music